NetKnights-GmbH/privacyidea-appliance-iso/README.md

 You need a current point-release of the ubuntu server iso image (16.04.5 as of 2018/09/03).
 If the image is not locally available, it will be downloaded from the ubuntu servers.

-You also need a freshly installed template machine with `pi-appliance` to collect all the updated packages.
+You also need a template machine with a freshly installed `pi-appliance` to collect all the updated packages.

 The script makes extensive use of `sudo` to gain root privileges, so make sure it is available and working.
 Alternatively the script can be run as root as well.